numpy/numpy/doc/source/reference/random/legacy.rst

 as the final point release of NumPy v1.16.
 These all depend on Box-Muller normals or inverse CDF exponentials or gammas.
-This class should only be used if it is essential to have randoms that are identical to what would have been produced by NumPy.
+This class should only be used if it is essential to have randoms that are identical to what would have been produced by previous versions of NumPy.

 `~mtrand.RandomState` adds additional information to the state which is required when using Box-Muller normals since these